We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 All-Clad makes its cookware in a few locations.

 The stainless steel cookware (D3, D5, and Copper Core collections) is made in Canonsburg, Pennsylvania, just outside Pittsburgh.
 The hard-anodized non-stick cookware (HA1 and Essentials) is made in China.
-And lastly, All-Clad’s FusionTec collection is made in Germany.

 All of Hestan’s cookware is handcrafted in Italy.